 - More difficult to drive

 A coachbuilt motorhome has the same cab as the commercial vehicle it’s based on, with a separate living area grafted onto the back.
-Also known as semi-integrated, some are created from factory-built chassis cab platforms, some use a motorhome-specific chassis welded onto the cab.
+Also known as semi-integrated, some are created from factory-built chassis cab platforms that the motorhome body is attached to, others start as literally just the cab that a motorhome-specific chassis is bolted to before the body goes on.

 Coachbuilts come in a vast range of sizes from tiny two berth ones based on small vans like the Citroen Berlingo, to leviathans with six berths or more based on light trucks like the Iveco Daily.
 Some even have three axles.
 ‘Overcabs’ have a protrusion above the cab where you’ll find a double bed; those without are called ‘low profiles’.